apache/trafficcontrol/docs/source/api/v4/servers_id.rst

 	:monitor:           A boolean which describes whether or not this interface should be monitored by Traffic Monitor for statistics and health consideration.
 	:mtu:               The :abbr:`MTU (Maximum Transmission Unit)` of this interface.
 If it is ``null``, it may be assumed that the information is either not available or not applicable for this interface.
 This unsigned integer must not be less than 1280.
 	:name:              The name of the interface.
 No two interfaces of the same server may share a name.
 It is the same as the network interface's device name on the server, e.g. ``eth0``.
-    :routerHostName:    An optional string containing The human-readable name of the router responsible for reaching this server's interface.
+    :routerHostName:    The human-readable name of the router responsible for reaching this server's interface.
-    :routerPort:        An optional string containing The human-readable name of the port used by the router responsible for reaching this server's interface.
+    :routerPort:        The human-readable name of the port used by the router responsible for reaching this server's interface.

 :mgmtIpAddress: The IPv4 address of some network interface on the server used for 'management'